crookedspoon/git-workshop/programming-jokes/jokes.md

 !SLIDE bullets incremental
 * There are 10 types of people in the world:
 * those who understand binary, and those who don't.

+!SLIDE bullets incremental
+* Why did the baker have smelly hands?
+* Because he kneaded a poo.